Outreach and Engagement Award

 - The judges will be looking for a programme of activities that can be demonstrated to have brought good quality science to non-academic audiences in engaging ways that are likely to foster a lasting interest in the biosciences.
-Judges will be marking specifically on scientific content, influence and recognition, innovation, evaluation and feedback, impact on society and working with underserved sectors.
+Judges will be marking specifically on scientific content, influence, leadership and recognition, innovation, evaluation and feedback, impact on society and working with underserved sectors.

 - Previous RSB Outreach and Engagement Award (formerly Science Communication Award) winners are not eligible to enter again.